Mary I: Spanish marriage

 When Mary insisted on marrying Philip, insurrections broke out.
-Thomas Wyatt the Younger led a force from Kent to depose Mary in favour of Elizabeth, as part of a wider conspiracy now known as Wyatt's rebellion, which also involved the Duke of Suffolk, Lady Jane's father.
+Thomas Wyatt the Younger led a force from Kent to depose Mary in favour of Elizabeth, as part of a wider conspiracy now known as Wyatt's rebellion, which also involved Henry Grey, Duke of Suffolk, Lady Jane's father.
 Mary declared publicly that she would summon Parliament to discuss the marriage and if Parliament decided that the marriage was not to the kingdom's advantage, she would refrain from pursuing it.
 Wyatt rallied about 2,500 men in Kent, and his force grew when elements of the government army under the Duke of Norfolk defected to his side.
-However, his delay in besieging Cooling Castle, allowed Mary time to strengthen London's defences and secure the loyalty of its citizens through a speech at the Guildhall.
+However, his delay in besieging Cooling Castle allowed Mary time to strengthen London's defences and secure the loyalty of its citizens through a speech at the Guildhall.
 When Wyatt advanced on the capital, Ludgate was barred against him, and his army surrendered within sight of the Tower.
 Wyatt was captured.
 Wyatt, the Duke of Suffolk, Lady Jane, and her husband Guildford Dudley were executed.
 Courtenay, who was implicated in the plot, was imprisoned and then exiled.
 Elizabeth, though protesting her innocence in the Wyatt affair, was imprisoned in the Tower of London for two months, then put under house arrest at Woodstock Palace.

-Mary was—excluding the brief, disputed reigns of the Empress Matilda and Lady Jane Grey—England's first queen regnant.
+Mary was – excluding the brief, disputed reigns of the Empress Matilda and Lady Jane Grey – England's first queen regnant.
 Further, under the English common law doctrine of jure uxoris, the property and titles belonging to a woman became her husband's upon marriage, and it was feared that any man she married would thereby become king of England in fact and name.
 While Mary's grandparents Ferdinand and Isabella had retained sovereignty of their respective realms during their marriage, there was no precedent to follow in England.
 Under the terms of Queen Mary's Marriage Act, Philip was to be styled "King of England", all official documents (including Acts of Parliament) were to be dated with both their names, and Parliament was to be called under the joint authority of the couple, for Mary's lifetime only.
 England was not obliged to provide military support to Philip's father in any war, and Philip could not act without his wife's consent or appoint foreigners to office in England.
 Philip was unhappy with these conditions but ready to agree for the sake of securing the marriage.
 He had no amorous feelings for Mary, but sought the marriage for political and strategic gain; his aide Ruy Gómez de Silva wrote to a correspondent in Brussels, "the marriage was concluded for no fleshly consideration, but in order to remedy the disorders of this kingdom and to preserve the Low Countries."
 A future child of Mary and Philip would be heir not only to the throne of England but also to the Spanish Empire in the event that Philip's eldest son, Don Carlos, died without issue.